mayankchoudhary23/mayankchoudhary23/README.md

 <h2 align="left">Hi 👋!
-My name is Mayank Choudhary and I'm a Data Scientist, from New Jersey 🇺🇸</h2>
+My name is Mayank Choudhary and I'm a Data Analyst, from New Jersey 🇺🇸</h2>

 ###